ehababdelghany/TINY-LANGUAGE-PARSER/README.md

 # TINY LANGUAGE PARSER

-this application is used to do the second step in compiling code which Parsing tokens
+this application is used to do the second step in compiling code which is Parsing tokens

 # HOW TO USE?